mpaktiti/blog/content/blog/book-steal-like-an-artist/index.md

 ---
-title: Steal Like an Artist
+title: Steal like an artist
 date: "2020-02-09"
 description: "TL;DR I read 'Steal Like an Artist' and I'm writing about the bits I found interesting"
 ---